 If you are looking to give yourself an edge in your market, you can always take more steps to stand out.
 Focus on building relationships in your area and dedicate time to growing your business.
 Here are a few extra tips that will help you along the way:

 Create a Budget: Finances are the core of what makes any business successful.
 Take time to create and maintain a budget as you start accepting clients.
 Track your work-related expenses, commissions, and any other costs or income associated with your work.
 In doing so, you can stay on top of your finances and improve areas as needed.
-Try downloading this sample business budget template to help you get started.

 Talk to the Media: As a real estate agent, you need to get used to putting yourself out there.
 This means seeking out new opportunities for publicity.
 Try signing up for Help A Reporter Out (HARO) to provide insight to journalists working on real estate-related content.
 You can also build relationships with reporters in your area in case any future opportunities arise.
 Both of these practices will help you get your name out there and potentially build a bigger network of clients.